No, I am not talking about jumping into the wilderness, visiting an old European city or using Google Maps to get to your destination.

 There are many different types of block diagrams to represent a device:

-- Input/Output block diagram: functional diagram that shows the functions going in and out of the circuit without entering into the circuit detail
+- Input/Output block diagram: a functional diagram that shows the functions going in and out of the circuit without entering into the circuit detail.

 Depending on the situation, you will need to choose one or what is more common, a mix of 2.
 Here is an example of a mix of a system with an input/out diagram for a wind energy battery charge controller: